 \( NH_4^+ (aq) ~+~ H_2O~ ⇋~ NH_4OH (aq)~ +~ H^+ (aq)\)

 \(CH_3COO^- ~+ ~NH_4^+~ +~ H_2O ~⇋~ CH_3COOH ~+~ NH_4OH\)

 Degree of hydrolysis in such cases is independent of the concentration of solution and pH of such solutions is given by:

 pH= 7 + \( \frac 12 \) (pKa – pKb)

 Hence, we can say that the pH of a solution can be less than 7 or greater than 7 depending on the values of pKa and pKb.

-For detailed discussion on hydrolysis of salts, please visit Byju’s.
+For a detailed discussion on hydrolysis of salts, please visit Byju’s or download the app.

 Practise This Question